mimuki/halley/README.md

 Notification browser- press ctrl-n to browse notifications (you can interact with them jut like your home feed, too!)

+Queue browser- press ctrl-q to browse posts you've written but haven't been posted yet.
+(WIP feature)

 Boosted posts get filtered out, since they only show a link to the original post anyway.

 Content warnings that hide the post by default!
 To see the post, wait 5 seconds and it'll display the contents.

 Write posts & replies!